 Then, explore Tygart Lake’s surrounding woodlands at Tygart Lake State Park.
 The State Park offers five distinct trails, ranging in difficulty from light leisurely strolls to more moderate and challenging hikes.

 Cool summer mornings are made for fishing in Mountaineer Country.
 Check out the nearby waterways like the Tygart Bywaters, Mason Lake, Big Sandy Creek, and Coopers Rock Lake, all of which are home to catfish, trout, bass, and other gamefish.
 Grab your favorite fishing pole and head to one of our region’s locations for a relaxing day on the water in the Almost Heaven outdoors.

 Don’t forget!
 Governor Justice recently announced that the requirement to possess a fishing license to fish in state-regulated waters has been waived for West Virginia residents, so no need to stop in a local license distributor to purchase one at this time.

-Springtime calls for working on the garden in Mountaineer Country!
-As you stay safe by staying home, consider pre-ordering flowers, bushes, herbs and more from Modern Homestead at Tathams.
+It’s not too late to start your own home garden!
+Pre-order flowers, bushes, herbs and more from Modern Homestead at Tathams.
 Unsure where to start with planting or landscaping?
 Check out their Facebook page for live videos involving tips from the professionals, Lucas and Trellis Smith!